odysseyindia/odyssey-tours/content/english/tim/itineraries/hidden-india/_index.md

     item:
       - type: city
         url: /destinations/india/states/madhya-pradesh/cities/barnagar/
+        title: Barnagar
         content: >-
           You drive for about five hours into Madhya Pradesh, ending the day at the town of Barnagar.
-Just outside Barnagar is 'Amla Heritage Village’, a quaint place that seems to be stuck in a time warp.
+Just outside Barnagar is ‘Amla Heritage Village’, a quaint place that seems to be stuck in a time warp.
 Life here carries on as it must have for centuries, with the odd exception of an electrical flour mill.
 Amla has been ruled for generations by